 - There will be a brief moment at the beginning of the call when connecting to the language line interpreter while the 9-1-1 call taker is exchanging credentials with the service provider.

 - While we understand that you want to quickly explain your situation to the 9-1-1 call taker, it is important to not interrupt this process and instead wait to be prompted for information.
 This is a vital process before information can be obtained and thus any interruptions may cause a delay in call processing.

-- Due to the fact that the 9-1-1 call taker must connect with a third party interpreter, call processing time may be increased in comparision to English speaking calls.
+- Due to the fact that the 9-1-1 call taker must connect with a third party interpreter, call processing time may be increased in comparison to English speaking calls.